openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 If virtual memory translation is enabled for instruction fetches, the following operations are performed in the instruction interface:

 * Compatibility of requested virtual address with selected page based address translation scheme is checked.
 * For page translation, the module determines the fetch physical address by combining the physical page number (PPN) from ITLB content and the offset from the virtual address.
+When hypervisor mode is enabled, the PPN from ITLB content is taken from the stage that is currently doing the translation.
 * Depending on the size of the identified page the PPN of the fetch physical address is updated with the corresponding bits of the VPN to ensure alignment for superpage translation.
 * If the Instruction TLB (ITLB) lookup hits, the fetch valid signal (which indicates a valid physical address) is activated in response to the input fetch request.
 Memory region accessibility is checked from the perspective of the fetch operation, potentially triggering a page fault exception in case of an access error or insufficient PMP permission.
 * In case of an ITLB miss, if the page table walker (PTW) is active (only active if there is a shared TLB miss) and handling instruction fetches, the fetch valid signal is determined based on PTW errors or access exceptions.